jflamy/owlcms4/README.md

 ### Virtual Competitions and Individual Scoreboards

-There are additional modules available to support more involved scenarios.
+There are additional modules available to support more advanced scenarios.
 For example, it is possible to have individual scoreboards available to every coach -- supporting physical distancing.
-This can also be used to provide individual scoreboards to every member of the public watching the competition remotely.
+This can also be used to provide live scoreboard updates to members of the public watching the competition remotely.

-A competition with a main site and remote gyms connected by videoconferencing could look as follows
+For example, a competition with a main site and remote gyms connected by videoconferencing could look as follows

 ![Slide3](docs/img/PublicResults/CloudExplained/Slide3.SVG)